gulyslae/gulyslae.github.io/_posts/2019-08-08-SLAE32-msfvenom.md

 moving to gdb, i set 05_shellcode.c to include exec.c, compiled and runt with b *&buf
-i know that the call is at 0x29 from buf, so i take buf starting address in gdb and add 0x29: "offending" code is at 0x56559069 because gdb/GEF can also print instruction, i just use x/i to see the
+i know that the call is at 0x29 from buf, so i take buf starting address in gdb and add 0x29: "offending" code is at 0x56559069 because gdb/GEF can also print instruction, i just use x/i to see the code
-code:

     gef➤  x/4i 0x56559069
        0x56559069 <buf+41>: push   edi
        0x5655906a <buf+42>: push   ebx